Chowilla Game Reserve

 - Please respect all users of the area.

-- Hunters, through CHASA, contribute money and volunteer time to maintain habitat for all wetland birds.
+- Hunters, through CHASA, contribute resources to maintain habitat for all wetland birds.

 - Behave and hunt in a responsible manner.